FabLabSiegen/accesslog/README.md

 # accesslog

 ## Summary
-Access and Documentation System for the Fab Lab
+Access and Documentation System for the Fab Lab that logs temperature data of ongoing prints and makes data available through an API and give the possibility to control prints

 The Project is based on Django.
 ### Functionality
 * Manage existing Printers under http://localhost:8000/manage/ _(is_staff required)_
 * Register a new Account http://localhost:8000/register/ and Login to create a session http://localhost:8000/login/
+* Access the [REST API](#api-endpoints) in order to ...
+    * start/stop prints
+    * get data from the system
+    * post data to the system
-* Access REST API in order to start/stop prints
+* PrintJobs will be created internally in order to log temperature data of prints

 ## Local development